pdey6/RepData_PeerAssessment1/PA1_template.md

         total_diff <- sum(steps_by_day_i$steps) - sum(total_steps_taken_per_day$steps)
 ```

+## Summary of the new dataset after imputting missing values:

-* The imputed data mean is: 10766
+**The imputed data mean is: 10766**
-* The imputed data median is: 10766
+**The imputed data median is: 10766**
-* The difference between the non-imputed mean and imputed mean is: 0
+**The difference between the non-imputed mean and imputed mean is: 0**
-* The difference between the non-imputed mean and imputed mean is: 1
+**The difference between the non-imputed mean and imputed mean is: 1**
-* The difference between total number of steps between imputed and non-imputed data is 86130.
-Thus, there were 86130 more steps in the imputed data.
+**The difference between total number of steps between imputed and non-imputed data is 86130.
+Thus, there were 86130 more steps in the imputed data.**

-## Are there differences in activity patterns between weekdays and weekends?
+## 5. Are there differences in activity patterns between weekdays and weekends?

 ```r